Scubapro Regulator Aussie Divers Phuket

 Buy a Good Pair of Fins

 I recall doing my PADI Open Water and PADI Advance Open Water Courses together quite a number of years ago.
-In my first days of the courses I remember having poor air consumption.
+In my first days of the courses, I remember having poor air consumption.
 The dive centre I was at had some thin, cheap and nasty rental fins.
-This had me kicking quite a lot to just to move.
+This had me kicking quite a lot just to move.

 My instructor at the time recommended I by my own fins.
 I did and purchased a Mares Volos.
-With those fins I noticed an immediate improvement in air consumption.
+With those fins, I noticed an immediate improvement in air consumption.
 At the time I believed at the time my air consumption improved by 30% just by changing fins.

 Now I use Scubapro Jet fins that have excellent thrust and barely have any leg movement for propulsion.

-I truly believe that by the end of your PADI Open Water Course all divers should own at least own mask and fins.
+I truly believe that by the end of your PADI Open Water Course, all divers should own at least own mask and fins.

 Breathing Control